 It is recommended to only rename or delete custom gradients that have been created.
-Deleting or renaming one of the predefined gradients that are installed with LibreOffice may cause problems in drawings and documents that use one of the gradients.
+Deleting or renaming a predefined gradient that is installed in LibreOffice may cause problems in drawings and documents that use one of the gradients.

 Advanced gradient controls